echeverrimontes/GISPython/README.md

 3.)
 Go to https://pip.pypa.io/en/stable/installing/ right mouse click on the get-pip.py link and save it in your system.
 Then windows + r, cmd, enter, and type: python get-pip.py

 4.)
+Go to: http://www.gisinternals.com/query.html?content=filelist&file=release-1911-x64-gdal-2-2-3-mapserver-7-0-7.zip and download the gdal-202-1911-x64-core.msi file, now install it with the "typical" settings.
+Once installed.

+5.)
 Go to: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and search for the GDAL wheel: GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl download it (note that this the wheel that I need as I am running a 64 bits system and python 2.7, if you have a different configuration you should download the wheel that matches your machine and python version).

 Copy the path to the file you just donwloaded, you can do this by opening where the file is located, right-clicking it and copying the location from properties, then you add a backslash and the name of the file, so you end up with something like: